Girl Scout Cookies: Profits

 Each Girl Scout council operates its own cookie sale.
 Approximately 70% of the proceeds stay in the local Girl Scout council to support Girl Scouting in that area, including a portion, approximately 15%, that goes directly to the group selling the cookies.
-The profits are divided by a formula, with local troops receiving about 10-15% of the retail price, the council more than 50%, and the manufacturer the remainder.
-In 1992 Girl Scouts sold 175 million boxes of cookies nationwide.
+The profits are divided by a formula, with local troops receiving about 10–15% of the retail price, the council more than 50%, and the manufacturer the remainder.
+In 1992, Girl Scouts sold 175 million boxes of cookies nationwide.
 As of 2018, more than 200 million boxes are sold each cookie selling season for $800 million, leaving approximately $600 million in net revenue to the Girl Scouts to be distributed.
 Revenues at all levels are used to pay for events and activities for the Girl Scouts, maintenance of the councils' Girl Scout camps and other properties, cookie sale incentives, and Council administrative costs.

 Production

 Girl Scout cookies are made by large national commercial bakeries under license from Girl Scouts of the USA.
 The bakers licensed by the organization may change from year to year, though this is not common.
 In 2008 the licensed companies were Little Brownie Bakers (LBB), a subsidiary of Keebler, which is owned by Ferrero SpA; and ABC Bakers, a subsidiary of Interbake Foods, which is owned by George Weston Limited.
+In 2023, the same two companies were producing all Girl Scout cookies.